 The Parliament's ultimate governance body includes the Presiding Officers and the Chief Executive, DPS and the Clerks of the Legislative Council and Legislative Assembly, supported by a contemporary governance framework.

 Primary purpose of the role

-The Reporter reports, transcribes and edits an accurate, literate and timely record of the proceedings of both Houses of Parliament, parliamentary committees and ministerial conferences on behalf of the Editor of Debates.
+Reporters report, transcribe and edit an accurate, literate and timely record of the proceedings of both Houses of Parliament and parliamentary committees on behalf of the Editor of Debates.

 Key accountabilities